aburi6800/msx-advtest/README.md

 ## Overview

 - A retro-style adventure game played by entering commands from the keyboard.
-  The goal is to escape the dungeon.
+  The objective is to escape from the dungeon by overcoming numerous ordeals.
 - Commands are entered in English, verb + noun.
   Example : LOOK ROOM、OPEN DOOR
 - When moving, specify the direction as FORWARD (front), BACK (back), LEFT (left), or RIGHT (right).
   Only the first letter is acceptable.
   Example : GO FORWARD、LEFT、R
+- Note that you can confirm the above explanation by putting `HELP` in the game.

 <br>